-Life can be hard for a toddler, and sometimes things happen that make them so sad, or so mad, or so scared that they have an emotional meltdown where they are completely overwhelmed by their feelings.
-Here are some of the reasons toddlers melt down:
+Life can be hard for a toddler.
+They want lots of things they can’t have.
+And sometimes things happen that make them so sad, or so mad, or so scared that they are completely overwhelmed.
+Here are some of the reasons toddlers explode:

 Even if you were the perfect parent, and did absolutely everything right, there would still be times when your child would melt down!!
-But there are some ways that we can reduce the number of tantrums:
+But there are some ways that we can reduce the number of tantrums and meltdowns:

 - Meet physical needs: Your child is less likely to melt down if he is rested, fed, and comfortable.